All Episodes

 Yeah, I think so.

-I mean, I agree it's not just an ionosphere experiment to learn about what the ionosphere is.
+It's not just an ionospheric experiment to learn about what the ionosphere is.

-And the applications potential beyond what we've defined in our work, I would not disagree with what Richard is saying.
+And the application's potential beyond what we've defined in our work, I would not disagree with what Richard is saying.

 I have less knowledge of what he's saying, so it's something that I'll need to come up to speed on over time.

-Yeah, it's a wonderful backyard Alaskan pork barrel.
+It's a wonderful backyard Alaskan port barrel.

-Nick, you better describe what Earth-penetrating tomography is.
+Nick, you better describe what Earth-Penetrating Tomography is.

-the interior and the way they've characterized it is for locating underground nuclear facilities
+And to look at the interior, and the way they've characterized it is for locating underground nuclear facilities and tunnels and so forth.

 The state is in a financial crunch because of its oil revenue declines.

-If they were able to say to the state legislature, there's a strong indication that there may be oil reserves because it is situated within a potential oil basin that's been defined by USGS for years and years, in fact a couple of decades.
+If they were able to say to the state legislature, there's a strong indication that there may be oil reserves because it is situated within a potential oil basin that's been defined by USGS for years and years, in fact, a couple of decades, if they actually found something there at this particular juncture as the controversy over this technology is rising,

-because of the potential revenue stream developed by immediate reserves located close to a pipeline
+they would in fact be able to co-opt, I think, our legislature into supporting the project as opposed to standing against it because of the potential revenue stream developed by immediate reserves located close to a pipeline that's not at capacity.

-revenue return on a known depot that you could define the perimeters of in terms of leasing.
+Plus the ability to generate a much higher rate of revenue return on a known deposit that you could define the perimeters of in terms of leasing.

-And within this, you have native holdings, land holdings, my father was responsible for
+And within this, you have native holdings and land holdings.

-Native Clan Settlement Act which gave Native Alaskans 44 million acres.
+My father was responsible for Native Clan Settlement Act, which gave Native Alaska 44 million acres.

 Gentlemen, hold it right there for a moment.

-We're at a break point.
+We're at a breakpoint.

 We'll be right back.